ravimashru/notes/css/margin_collapsing.md

 # Margin Collapsing

 - Margins of blocks are combined (collapsed) into single margin whose size is largest of individual margins.
+(Blocks = block elements.
+Margin collapsing doesn't happen if there is a different `display` property, e.g. `display: flex;`)

 - Affects only top and bottom margins.